bobroth/BlenderToHeader/README.md

 # BlenderToHeader
-Converts output from Blender (.obj) to a C++ header file used bu OpenGL on an Android Device
+BlenderToHeader takes the output from the 3D graphics program Blender on Windows and converts it to a header file for an NDK C++ GLES Android program.
+There is video at https://youtu.be/exeDXLJmG9M that shows sample output.